Original Post Date: Dec 10, 2017

 A commonly overlooked aspect of having a Canadian construction business is ensuring all records stay up to date as the business grows and changes.
 Whenever you have changes like address or director changes, it is mandatory to file a notice of change within 15 days.
-It is important to keep all records up to date.
-If you have a small business registration it is also important to update any address changes as needed.
+It is crucial to keep all records up to date.
+If you have a small business registration, it is also important to update any address changes as needed.

 If we can be of assistance, please feel free to reach out to our staff for any clarification or assistance you may require.

 Ontario Business Central Inc. is not a law firm and cannot provide a legal opinion or advice.
 This information is to assist you in understanding the requirements of registration within the chosen jurisdiction.
 It is always recommended, when you have legal or accounting questions that you speak to a qualified professional.

 Laura Harvey is an entrepreneur herself as the owner of Ontario Business Central Inc. Her passion has always been about supporting the entrepreneurial spirit and advancement within Canada.

 Laura authors in-depth blogs for Ontario Business Central assisting entrepreneurs and business owners to start, manage and grow their businesses.
 She has almost 30 years of expertise as a corporate specialist and 25 years of being an entrepreneur.
 Laura has the unique position of supporting a community that she also belongs to.
 She walks the walk right along with you.